bebraw/colorjoe/README.md

 The color object is from [one.color](https://github.com/One-com/one-color).

+Given it might be nice to trigger these events immediately, there is a specific `update` method.
+Ie. joe.on("change", function() {...}).update() would trigger `change` immediately.
+This is handy for initializing your work.

 ### Get and Set

 In addition there are `set` and `get` methods.
 Ie. joe.get() would return the